Design-Based Anytime-Valid Inference for Randomized Experiments with Delayed Outcomes and Staggered Entry: Observations, Estimands, and Estimators

 Let $E_i$ denote the entry time of unit $i$ and assume units are enumerated in increasing order of entry time.
 Note, however, that the order in which unit \textit{outcomes} are \textit{observed} depends upon the realized treatment assignments.
 Let $(t_i(w), y_i(w))$ denote the potential time and outcome of unit $i$ under treatment $w\in\{0,1\}$.
 We define the \textit{potential reward process} for unit $i$ under treatment $w \in \{0,1\}$ as

 where $\bone[t_i(w) \leq t]$ denotes the indicator function.
 This formulation models a single delayed event per unit.
-Let $\mathcal{E}_t \coloneqq \{i : E_i \le t\}$ be the index set of units who have entered the experiment by time $t$.
+Let $\mathcal{E}_t \coloneqq \{i : E_i \le t\}$ be the index set of units who have entered the experiment by time $t$, and let $N_t \coloneqq |\mathcal{E}_t|$ denote the number of entered units by time $t$.
 We further sum over all units who have entered the experiment by time $t$ to define the total reward process under treatment $w$ by time $t$:

 This defines an estimand of primary interest -- how much revenue would have been generated as a function of time if all units were assigned to treatment $w$.
 We can then define the difference to determine the incremental reward, as a function of time, provided by the treatment: